Peer Review Process

 Masking Manuscripts Prior to Submission

-In addition to removing all individually identifiable information from within the document, the corresponding author should check the Microsoft Word document properties and remove any identifiable information.
-For information on removing this information, please consult Microsoft help documentation or contact the editors.
+In addition to removing all individually identifiable information from within the document, the corresponding author should check the document properties and remove any identifiable information.

 All supplemental files (figures, images, data sets, etc.) should also have any individually identifiable information removed prior to submission.

-If a cover letter will be submitted with the manuscript, it may contain identifiable information, and will be submitted/uploaded separate from the manuscript file to preserve the blind review process.
+If the authors wish to submit a cover letter with the manuscript, it may contain identifiable information, and will be submitted/uploaded separate from the manuscript file to preserve the anonymous review process.

 This JLSC data policy does not require data publication and citation at this time due to still-emergent standards for data peer review; the lack of sufficiently robust and distributed infrastructure to support the variety of disciplinary research occurring in our field; uncertainty whether JLSC should provide a third mode of data publication in the form of “data papers” or “data descriptors”; and insufficient preparation and notification to JLSC contributors to ensure datasets are properly curated with the aim of publication.
 Authors unable to share their data must provide written explanation of this circumstance in their cover letter at the time of submission.